expressjs/serve-index/README.md

 Display mode. `tiles` and `details` are available.
 Defaults to `tiles`.

+##### simplifyFileSize

+Configures the unit in the size.
+Defaults to `false`.

+By default, the size is display only in bytes.

+Set it to `true` and it will automatically simplify the size to the highest size from the following
+- KB, MB, GB, TB PB

 ## Examples

 ### Serve directory indexes with vanilla node.js http server